pixble/pixble/docs/readme.md

 ```

 ### Webhooks
 The easiest way to be notified when the job is done is to setup a callback.
-Please
+You can setup a email callback and a webhook call at the [account](https://pixble.com/account) page after you login.

+The webhook send the POST request once the job is done.
+If your server responds with error (status code ≥ 400), the next retry will occur in 10 seconds.
+1 minutes after the previous request and 2 minutes afterward.